fkromer/eswp3/unit_test_patterns.rst

  test suite automatically (Meszaros 2007, page 393).

 Test Double
- We replace a component on which the SUT depends with a “test-specific equivalent” (Meszaros 2007, page 522).
+ We replace a component on which the SUT depends with a "test-specific equivalent" (Meszaros 2007, page 522).

 Test Enumeration
  The test automater manually writes the code that enumerates all tests that